Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Implementation details of empirical study

 \section{Implementation details of empirical study}

 We conducted the entire empirical study in Python and PyTorch \citep{paszke2019pytorch}.
 We conducted the Mardia Kurtosis test using a function implementation referenced from the open source repository \url{https://github.com/quillan86/mvn-python}.
 We used a function from the package Pingouin \citep{Vallat2018Pingouin} to perform the Henze-Zirkler test.
-The p values returned from these tests are too small to be represented by double precision floating points, hence we reported in Table \ref{table:test} the machine epsilon value of $2.2\times 10^{-16}$.
+The p-values returned from these tests are too small to be represented by double precision floating points, hence we report in Table \ref{table:test} the machine epsilon value of $2.2\times 10^{-16}$.

 Our implementation of the DC-GAN model \citep{radford2016unsupervised} is directly referenced from the open source repository \url{https://github.com/csinva/gan-vae-pretrained-pytorch}.
 The pretrained weights for the DC-GAN models under both the MNIST and CIFAR10 datasets are also referenced from the same repository.
 The DC-GAN model architecture that is adopted in our implementation consists of $5$ 2D convolution layers in both the discriminator and generator networks.